julien-poivret/SSH_basic/README.md

 PubkeyAuthentication yes
 PasswordAuthentication no
 ```
-( this will disable password login on the server via ssh login the
+this will disable password login on the server via ssh login from client...
-encrypted key will be used instead )
+(the encrypted key will be used instead )

-!!! only encrypted link will work from now... !!!
+!!!
+So only encrypted link will work from now... !!!
 (*** established by the ssh-copy-id command... ***)

 "switch to PasswordAuthentication yes for reenabling remote connection via